blockarchivelabs/catalist-oracle/README.md

 ### Ejector module

-Ejector module requests Lido validators to eject via events in Execution Layer when the protocol requires additional funds to process user withdrawals.
+Ejector module requests Catalist validators to eject via events in Execution Layer when the protocol requires additional funds to process user withdrawals.

 **Flow**

 - Finds out how much ETH is needed to cover withdrawals.
-- Predicts mean Lido income into Withdrawal and Execution Rewards Vaults.
+- Predicts mean Catalist income into Withdrawal and Execution Rewards Vaults.
 - Figures out when the next validator will be withdrawn.
-- Encode Lido validators to eject int bytes and send transaction.
+- Encode Catalist validators to eject int bytes and send transaction.

 # Usage